bustavo/simpancreas_predictor/README.md

 So its basically comes down to a decision of:

-A) Do you prefer a faster predictor reaction but predict much lower / higher ( around 20 points off ) ?
+A) Do you prefer a faster predictor reaction but predict much lower / higher values ( around 20 points off ) ?

 B) Do you prefer a slower predictor reaction but predict more accurately ( within 5 points ) ?

 The actual version is "B" but you can obviously move around the different variables and tweak it for your own needs.